mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 ## Java Classpath Versus Relations

-The various settings on models and modules specify both the Java classpath and the relations of a model.
+The various settings on models and modules specify both the Java classpath and a model's relations.
 However, these settings affect classpath and relations differently.
-As a rule of thumb, the classpath has all Java classes reachable through any kind of relation.
-The Classpath is populated generously.
+As a rule of thumb, the classpath has all Java classes reachable through any relation.
+The classpath is populated generously.

-On the contrary, the relations are populated reluctantly, for example, they need to be specified explicitly.
+On the contrary, the relations are populated reluctantly.
+For example, they need to be specified explicitly.
 The dependency relations on modules and models are completely separated from the used language relations on modules and models.
 Thus, no dependency requires a *Used Language* or vice versa.

 ## Used Languages